 Nonsampling error occurs in many forms, but whatever the form, nonsampling error does not affect the spread of the sample estimates.
 Nonsampling error can, however, cause the estimate to be consistently higher (or lower) than the true population estimate.
 When this occurs, it is called the bias of a sample estimate.
 One example of sample estimate bias is nonresponse error.
 Each month, there are establishments in the PPI sample for which no price data are received.
 If the subset of the sample that fails to provide price update information differs consistently in some way from the subset that does respond, bias is created in the estimate.
 Another type of nonsampling error occurs when the frame from which the sample was drawn does not properly represent the population.
 Still other nonsampling errors occur during the collection of data.
-For example, if instructions do not provide clear directions regarding what is to be collected, field economists may fail to communicate their requests clearly or may make errors in recording the data they collect.
+For example, if instructions do not provide clear directions regarding what is to be collected, BLS economists may fail to communicate their requests clearly or may make errors in recording the data they collect.
 If any of these errors appear on a consistent basis, a bias is created in the estimate.
-The PPI program, along with other programs of the Bureau of Labor Statistics (BLS), analyzes estimates for the presence of bias and mitigates nonsampling error by conducting dedicated research into the population of interest, by clearly documenting data collection procedures, and by performing quality checks throughout the collection process.
+The PPI program, along with other programs at BLS, analyzes estimates for the presence of bias and mitigates nonsampling error by conducting dedicated research into the population of interest, by clearly documenting data collection procedures, and by performing quality checks throughout the collection process.

 A sample estimate with high variability, but no bias, is less precise, but has an expected value equal to that of the true population value.
 By contrast, a sample estimate with low variability, but a large bias, may prove consistent with other sample estimates from the population sampled, but does not have an expected value equal to the population value.
 An ideal sample estimate has a small variance and no bias.